henrikstranneheim/MIP_api/docs/setup.rst

 Make sure you have loaded/installed all dependencies and that they are in your ``$PATH``.
 You only need to load the dependencies that are required for the modules that you want to run.
 If you fail to install dependencies for a module, MIP will tell you what dependencies you need to install (or add to your ``$PATH``) and exit.
+MIP comes with an install script ``install.pl``, which will install all necessary programs to execute models in MIP via bioconda and/or $SHELL.
 Version after the software name are tested for compatibility with MIP.

 **Program/Modules**